seanredmond/Akrophonobolos/README.md

 That is, the simple interest rate is 1/30,000th of the principal per day.

-For any loan, the amount of interest is simple the principal times the rate times the term of the loan.
-If we borrowed 25 _tálanta_ for a year at the comon rate we would be expected to pay 1,825 _drakhmaí_ of
+For any loan, the amount of interest is simply the principal times the rate times the term of the loan.
+If we borrowed 25 _tálanta_ for a year at the common rate we would be expected to pay 1,825 _drakhmaí_ of
 interest:

     >>> rate = obol.interest_rate("5t", 1, "1d")